 EX Combos in Baten Kaitos Origins often take two or three turns to assemble, during which your characters are usually just taking hits.
 That being said, they're also the best way of dealing out tremendous damage, and in the later parts of the game, it's more efficient to spend five turns assembling one advanced combo than it is to just attack wildly and hope for the best.
 It doesn't hurt that lots of them look awesome.

 The Thu'um in Skyrim.
 Being able to warp reality by shouting at it is definitely cool, and all of the Shouts are useful.
 And one of the most useful and entertaining Shouts is the very first one you get.

 Daggers are actually very practical in addition to being super cool.
 Sneaking up on enemies becomes very easy as you progress in that skill, and with the right perk you can get a 15X damage bonus using a sneak attack.
+Using Shrouded Gloves gives you double that.
 They also have the highest attack speed in the game, and can be used with a shield in combat.
 You often one-hit kill enemies if you get the drop on them, which is accompanied by awesome kill animations.
 You can avoid combat with some of the most powerful enemies in the game, like leveled mages, and even dragons.